Saudi Arabia slashes April crude oil prices after OPEC’s supply pact collapsed

 Oil prices plunged 10% as the development revived fears of a 2014 price crash, when Saudi Arabia and Russia fought for market share with U.S. shale oil producers, which have never participated in output-limiting pacts.

-Saudi Arabia is OPEC’s defacto leader and the world’s biggest oil exporter.
+Saudi Arabia is the de facto leader of the Organization of the Petroleum Exporting Countries and the world’s biggest oil exporter.